Skip to Main Content

 Immigration Verification

 Effective May 4, 2022, Utah's E-Verify law requires private employers with 150 or more employees to register with a status verification system (such as E-Verify) and use the verification system to validate the federal legal working status of new employees in accordance with the requirements of the status verification system.
-Foreign nationals with a H-2A or H-2B visa are exempt from this requirement.
+Foreign nationals with an H-2A or H-2B visa are exempt from this requirement.
 Utah Code § 13-47-201.
 Protections against liability for hiring or refusing to hire an unauthorized alien may apply in certain circumstances.
-Utah Code § 13-47-202
+Utah Code § 13-47-202.

 Drug Testing